abcbarryn/MTGArena-for-mac/README.md

 # Installing MTGA on macOS using Wine, and making it look pretty!

+WOTC has realeased an official Macbinary.
+Please run that!
+Do not use these instructions!
+They are now here for hisorical puroposes ONLY!

 The following instructions are heavily inspired by [/u/uhohohdear](https://www.reddit.com/user/uhohohdear).

 **IMPORTANT UPDATE:** ~~ WOTC just released a [new executable](https://forums.mtgarena.com/forums/threads/58489) that should work with these original directions.
 I updated the download link below.